 The grounds of the Piazza dei Miracoli where the Leaning Tower is located are gorgeous.
 And although it’s not as famous as other Italian duomos the Duomo de Pisa is gorgeous as well.

 You should also make sure to admire the impressive architecture of the Battistero.
 It’s possible during your visit to hear singers on the inside, showing off the impressive acoustics of the building.

 As you’re strolling around the city be sure to make your way through Sant’Antonio square and look for the huge mural by Keith Haring known as “Tuttomondo”.
-Its one of the hidden gems found in Pisa!
+It’s one of the hidden gems found in Pisa!
 Also, make sure to stroll along the Ponte di Mezzo for impressive views of the famous river Arno.

 Recommended by Arzo from Arzo Travels

 Last but not least… let’s talk about Rome in this post.

-Could a list about “The Best Places to See in Italy” be complete without Rome in it?
+Could a list of “The Best Places to See in Italy” be complete without Rome in it?
 I highly doubt it.
 Though I feel that Rome does not need a lot of description, I cannot help but still offer a few words on beautiful Rome.

 History combined with charm.
 Rome does more than just present ancient history – visiting Rome will be fun and exciting.

 The Colosseum, the Spanish Steps, the Trevi Fountain – these are just some of the amazing sights Rome is home to and which you have to check out.
 Lovely and lively quarters, like Trastevere, are just some of the reasons to put Rome at the top of your bucket list.
-In addition, Vatican City is just a stone’s throw away (well, actually, the mini-state is located in the middle of Rome), and so a day trip to a different country is simple!
+Also, in this post. is just a stone’s throw away (well, actually, the mini-state is located in the middle of Rome), and so a day trip to a different country is simple!